Render-of-Thought: Rendering Textual Chain-of-Thought as Images for Visual Latent Reasoning: Ethics Statement

 \subsection{Content}

 This Appendix contains the following parts: \begin{itemize} \item \textbf{More Implementation Details}.
 We provide detailed implementation specifications including model hyperparameters, training hyperparameters, and dataset information. \item \textbf{Ablation Study on Visual Projection Head}.
 We conduct ablation studies on the activation function and hidden dimension of the Visual Projection Head, demonstrating the optimal architectural choices. \item \textbf{Ablation Study on Visual Rendering Configurations}.
-We investigate the influence of rendering configurations, identifying the most effective visual configuration. \item \textbf{Case Study}.
+We investigate the influence of rendering configurations, identifying the most effective visual configuration. \item \textbf{Training Cost}.
+We present a quantitative analysis of the training overhead, comparing our method with standard SFT-CoT to evaluate the overall computational efficiency. \item \textbf{Unified Backbone Comparison}.
+We evaluate adapted latent reasoning baselines on a unified VLM backbone, validating that the performance improvements stem directly from our proposed method. \item \textbf{Generalization to Non-Mathematical Tasks}.
+We extend our evaluation to logical and scientific reasoning datasets, demonstrating the broader applicability of our visual rendering paradigm beyond mathematics. \item \textbf{Discussion on Dynamic Termination Failure}.
+We analyze the root causes of dynamic termination failure, attributing it to the fundamental challenges inherent in continuous latent reasoning spaces. \item \textbf{Case Study}.
 We visualize the representations of the latent reasoning embeddings, including heatmaps, similarity matrices and statistical properties, to qualitatively analyze the model's reasoning process across different benchmarks. \end{itemize}

 \hrulefill \end{strip}